Make sure that your boat is where you left it! Here a few precautions from Admiral Marine that you can take to protect your boat from theft.

 - Remove all valuables including instruments, lifejackets etc., from the boat including from lockers, which can easily be broken into

-If you are looking for a boat insurance quote please visit our get a quote page to complete our online boat insurance quote form and our specialist team will get back to you with your bespoke insurance quotation.
+If you are looking for a yacht insurance quote please visit our get a quote page to complete our online boat insurance quote form and our specialist team will get back to you with your bespoke insurance quotation.
 Alternatively, you can can contact our team who will be happy to help answer any specific questions that you may have.